ayyo2765/dynamo-testnet-box/README.md

 $ make docker-run
 ```

-`docker-rm` can be used to remove existing container named `dynamo-testnet-box`
+`docker-rm` can be used to remove existing container named `testnet-box`

 ```
 $ make docker-rm